Nicky Lopez Player Props: Royals vs. Tigers

-The Kansas City Royals, including Nicky Lopez (.278 on-base percentage in past 10 games, 57 points below season-long percentage), battle starting pitcher Matt Manning and the Detroit Tigers at Kauffman Stadium, Monday at 8:10 PM ET.
+Nicky Lopez -- with an on-base percentage of .229 in his past 10 games, 98 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Michael Lorenzen on the hill, on July 20 at 2:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Rays.
+He had a hitless showing in his most recent game (0-for-1) against the Tigers.

 Nicky Lopez Game Info & Props vs. the Tigers